 Sprinkle in Onion Soup Mix

 As in my Mississippi pot roast with potatoes and carrots recipe, onion soup mix is the secret ingredient in this dish.
-While it’s not absolutely necessary, it adds a nice punch of sweet onion flavor that goes well in a lot of things–that’s why so old-school southern cooks add it to just about everything.
+It adds a nice punch of sweet onion flavor that goes well in a lot of things–that’s why old-school southern cooks use it so much.

 Cook the Frozen Hull Peas for 40 Minutes